spdx/spdx-3-model/model/Software/Vocabularies/FileKindType.md

 ## Entries

-- file: The file represents a single file.
+- file: The file represents a single file (default).
 - directory: The file represents a directory and all content stored in that directory.